 - My child is (allergic to [fill in the blank], learning disabled, ADD, ADHD, physically challenged, emotionally challenged, etc.).
-Can he still be in Cub Scouts?
+Can they still be in Cub Scouts?

 - How early can I drop my child off before the meeting?
 What if I’m busy and can’t pick them up exactly when the meeting ends?

 Scouting is a family program.
 You will be expected to stay at the meeting with your scout and help them out if you can in any way possible, along with the other parents, to make your child’s den run smoothly.
 Pack meetings are for the whole family.

 - What about spring break and other holidays?
 Do you still have Cub Scout meetings?

 Here is the Rule of Thumb: If the school is closed for the day due to holidays or weather, we don’t meet.
 If school closes early for weather, we don’t meet.
 There are one or two other days — that we have learned from experience — that it doesn’t pay to hold a meeting, such as a day before Thanksgiving (everyone’s out of town).
 You will be notified of those days as we get to them via our calendar and email notifications.

 - When does my Scout get to go camping?